 However, Eisenach is as well strongly related to the name of Martin Luther, as he spent some time together with the Cotta Family in Eisenach.
 On the Wartburg Castle, which is located real close he was protected to translate the bible.

-The City of Eisenach in Thuringia: That is as well the so called Burschenschaftsdenkmal, sort of a monument honoring a historic group of students.
-There is the City Palace, the St. George Church - by the way, St. George Church is the Christening Church of Johann Sebastian Bach - and a wonderful environment, where you may spend a few days of vacation.
+The City of Eisenach in Thuringia: That is as well the so-called Burschenschaftsdenkmal, sort of monument honoring a historic group of students.
+There is the City Palace, the St. George Church – by the way, St. George Church is the Christening Church of Johann Sebastian Bach – and a wonderful environment, where you may spend a few days of vacation.

-Firstly Eisenach is a beautiful city.
-For some 42.000 residents it's not too large and it's not too small.
+Firstly, Eisenach is a beautiful city.
+For some 42,000 residents, it's not too large and it's not too small.
 Eisenach, that is nine urban districts.
 The city council is located "Am Markt 2", which is at "No. 2 Marketplace".
 Visitors from all over the world are excited by the touristic offer.
 However, what counts for the residents is the fact, that Eisenach is economically powerful.
-Back then they assambled the car called Wartburg here.
-Today Eisenach is famous for the German car brand of Opel.
-Together with Bosch both companies provide some 4,000 jobs.
+Back then they assembled the car called Wartburg here.
+Today, Eisenach is famous for the German car brand of Opel.
+Together with Bosch, both companies provide some 4,000 jobs.

 The view from the "Burschenschaftsdenkmal" over the beautiful City of Eisenach ...

 ... plus to the Castle Wartburg, the landmark of Eisenach in Thuringia.
-The Wartburg is meanwhile declared "World Cultural Heritage" bei the UNESCO.
-In the medieval times it was seat of government of the Landgraves of Thuringia.
+The Wartburg is meanwhile declared "World Cultural Heritage" by the UNESCO.
+In the medieval times, it was the seat of government of the Landgraves of Thuringia.

-You can get much, much more and more detailled information about the history here.
-It is more than 5.500 years of history in an exciting city.
+You can get much, much more and more detailed information about the history here.
+It is more than 5,500 years of history in an exciting city.

 The fountain in front of City Hall in Eisenach.